digital-asset/docs.daml.com/docs/3.1/docs/json-api/production-setup/scaling-and-redundancy.rst

 monitor the status of the participant nodes and have those point your (possibly highly-available) *HTTP JSON API* nodes to the active participant node.

-To learn how to run and monitor Canton with high availability, refer to the :ref:`Canton documentation <ha_arch>`.
+To learn how to run and monitor Canton with high availability, refer to the Canton High-Availability documentation.